MicrosoftDocs/azure-docs/articles/application-gateway/quick-create-powershell.md

 ## Test the application gateway

-Although IIS isn't required to create the application gateway, you installed it in this quickstart to verify whether the application gateway was successfully created.
+Although IIS isn't required to create the application gateway, you installed it in this quickstart to verify whether Azure successfully created the application gateway.
 Use IIS to test the application gateway:

 1. Run [Get-AzureRmPublicIPAddress](/powershell/module/azurerm.network/get-azurermpublicipaddress) to get the public IP address of the application gateway.
 2. Copy and paste the public IP address into the address bar of your browser.
 When you refresh the browser, you'll see the name of the other VM.